Theo went on exploring the notion of resonance the Elder had introduced him to during their previous conversations.

 Theo. – The distinction is very subtle!

-The Elder – It is the same that the one between realizing God and merging with God.
+The Elder – It is the same as the one between realizing God and merging with God.
 Both are real blessings.
 Spiritual resonance will operate through the vibratory dimension attained when we make one with God (Saguna), whereas divine resonance comes from the Absolute (Nirguna).
 In both approaches, the trainer must totally retreat to make way for the Divine and be fully present to the meditator.

 The Elder – It is not that complicated.
 During the first part of the meditation, thanks to your active work, a heart-to-heart bond has been solidly established between the meditator and you.
 When the resonance is there, it is essential not to cut off the bond thus established, so that you may plunge within God, whether He is Nirguna or Saguna.
 You are not any longer the one who decides on whatever you have to do.
 ‘He’ or ‘That’ is who is going to work.
 Your will has to retreat before His will.